 Let’s face it: business blogging isn’t easy.
-It takes commitment to create content on a consistent basis.
+It takes commitment to create content and come up with new blog ideas on a consistent basis.
 It takes critical thinking to truly understand what type of content your potential customers want to read.
 And many times, it takes A LOT longer than you expect to start gaining any traction.
 With all of these difficulties, it’s no wonder that 95% of businesses abandon their blog.

 But what if it didn’t have to be that way?
 What if there was a way to eliminate a lot of the guesswork of blogging?

 One of the biggest reasons businesses abandon their blog is because they simply run out of ideas.
 It’s easy to feel behind when you’re constantly asking, “What should we write about this week?”

 3 Easy Ways to Never Run Out of Blog Ideas for Your Business